mikeal/multiblock/README.md

   * CID MUST use `lmh`.
 * Has a `multiblock` property set to `true`.

-This, combine with the above multiformats, compose into a fully determinsitic CAR encoding.
+This, combined with the above multiformats, compose into a fully determinsitic CAR encoding.